 The cone-shaped hole’s widest part (the “Major Hole Diameter” shown in the image above) is specifically designed for a screw or bolt to be inserted.
 The angle is important when it comes to these holes because this is what will determine how deep the fastener can be sunk in—the deeper it goes, the more secure it will be.
 Aside from making a joint stronger, a countersunk hole allows the fastener to go in at a shallower angle, lowering the chances of it stripping the material.

-These holes can be made with a drill and a Phillips-head bit, or a purpose-built tool.
+These holes can be made with a drill and a countersink bit or machined with endmills.
 The most important thing to do is make sure the hole is the right size and shape for whatever is going into it.
-“Countersinks can easily be applied to sheet cut or sheet metal products where counterbores can be cost prohibitive due to a machining operation,” says Greg Paulsen, Xometry’s Director of Applications Engineering.

 What is a Counterbore Hole?

-Counterbore holes (callout symbol “⌴”) are also cylindrical, and designed to to increase a hole’s opening and make a flat bottom, which helps the fastener sit flush with (and below, if necessary) the surface of the piece of material you’re working on.
-Although this is pretty much their only purpose, they allow socket-head screws to sit flush against the surface.
-Their walls are 90° from the material’s surface, and both the top and bottom of the head are flat.
+Counterbore holes (callout symbol “⌴”) are also cylindrical and designed to increase a hole’s opening and make a flat bottom, which helps fasteners sit flush with (and below, if necessary) the surface of the piece of material you’re working on.
+Although this is pretty much their only purpose, they are useful for fasteners like socket-head screws to sit flush.
+Their walls are 90° perpendicular from the material’s surface, and they lack any taper, resulting in a straight hole with a flat bottom.

-Making one of these holes is a breeze: first drill a small pilot hole with a diameter drill bit, and then make that hole bigger with a counterbore cutter (a type of end mill).
+Making one of these holes is a breeze: first drill a small pilot hole with a drill bit of an appropriate diameter, and then make that hole bigger with an endmill or a counterbore cutter which is specially designed for the job.
 If you make a counterbore hole big enough for a washer, this could ramp up its holding power.

 Countersink vs. Counterbore Holes